karlropkins/AQEval/joss/paper.md

-frequency terms (e.g. day-of-week and/or week-of-year), background contributions (by subtraction of local variance associated with trends at near-by site not affected by the investigated change), or proxies for other local contributors (e.g. other meteorological parameters like air temperature, markers for other sources, etc).
-Figure 3a shows the break-point analysis of NO~2~ from a nearby but less heavily trafficked site where seasonality dominates the time-series, and Figure 3b shows the smaller (*ca.* 6.6 µg.m-3; 13%) underlying change-event observed at a similar time to the large change observed at the more heavily trafficked site in Figure 2 (2002-09-09 to 2002-12-21 compared with 2003-01-11 and 2003-02-19).
+frequency terms (e.g. day-of-week and/or week-of-year), background contributions (by subtraction of local variance associated with trends at near-by site not affected by the investigated change), or proxies for other local contributors (e.g. other meteorological parameters like air temperature, markers for other sources, etc). \autoref{fig:3}a shows the break-point analysis of NO~2~ from a nearby but less heavily trafficked site where seasonality dominates the time-series, and \autoref{fig:3}b shows the smaller (*ca.* 6.6 µg.m-3; 13%) underlying change-event observed at a similar time to the large change observed at the more heavily trafficked site in \autoref{fig:2} (2002-09-09 to 2002-12-21 compared with 2003-01-11 and 2003-02-19).

 ![AQEval analysis of NO~2~ 1998-2005 time-series at Ealing Acton Town Hall, a less heavily trafficked roadside site near Marylebone Road: (a) the standard break-point analysis of the ambient time-series exhibits a near-regular distribution of breaks typical of a site dominated by seasonal factors; and, (b) shows the underlying change-event revealed using signal isolation and then break-point/segment analysis.](assets/figure_3.png){#fig:3}